Authary/FCAD/README.md

 # FCAD
-Distance functions between FCA structures
+Distance functions between FCA structures.
+Refer to the [PCA module]{https://github.com/Authary/PCA} for the structure of the inputs.